 The final of the four major golf tournaments, and the oldest and most prestigious in the world, the British Open or ‘The Open’ as some may call it, can be one of the more exciting opportunities to bet on golf.
 Held on the third Friday of July each year, the British Open is open to all, which means there are a few amateur golfers that compete by invitation or qualification.

 The 149th British Open will be held July 11th to 18th, 2021, at the Royal St. George’s Golf Club in Sandwich, Kent, England.
 If you’re looking to get in on the British Open betting action, keep an eye on this page for up-to-date betting tips, strategies, odds, and more.

-The winners' odds for the 2021 British Open are now available.
-They're subject to change, as such, we'll ensure this page is up to date.
-The odds were last updated on May 19, 2020:
+The odds to win the British Open are now available.
+The Vegas British Open odds subject to change, as such, we’ll ensure this page is up to date.
+The top players amongst the British Open golf odds were last updated on July 6, 2021:

 History of the British Open